turingschool/mod-0-project-be/section2/reflection.md

   1. Money = 100

   if x == 100
-    puts "Thats a lot of money!"
+    puts "That's a lot of money!"
   end

   2. if x = 6